slavingia/askmybook/README.md

 heroku local
 ```

-Note: macOS Monterey uses port 5000 (the default port) for Airplay sharing, so you will need to run heroku local on a different port.
+Note: macOS Monterey uses port 5000 (the default port) for AirPlay sharing, so you will need to run heroku local on a different port.
 For example:

 ```
 heroku local -p 5001